 It will also include any travel expenses that you’ve incurred because of your injuries, for instance, taxi fares or public transport costs if your injuries prevent you from driving.

 Although treatment for many ailments is available for free on the NHS, you may have had to pay out of pocket for things like medications, fitted hearing aids or a tinnitus masking device to aid you with sleep.
 These kinds of costs can also be included in your claim.

-For special damages, it’s really important that you keep proof of any costs that you’ve incurred.
-Keep hold of any receipts for anything you’ve paid for, as this will be needed for your compensation to cover these costs.
+For special damages, it’s really important that you keep proof of any costs that you incur.
+Keep hold of any receipts for anything you pay for, as this is necessary for your ear injury claims.

 Damage to your hearing or inner ear can have a serious impact on your life.
-If your ear injury has been caused by loud noises, workplace injuries, an accident or trauma, you may be able to claim compensation, calculated based on how severe your injuries are.
-Below we have a guide to some of the possible injuries you could suffer from an ear injury and the compensation amounts
+If loud noises have caused your ear injury, workplace injuries, an accident or trauma, you may be able to claim compensation, calculated based on how severe your injuries are.
+Below we guide some of the possible injuries you could suffer from an ear injury and the compensation amounts.

 |Total deafness and loss of speech||Severe||£102,890 to £132,040||In cases where deafness arises at an early age and in order to aid the development of normal speech.|

 |Total deafness||Severe||£85,170 to £102,890||Deafness in both ears.
 The higher end of the bracket also involves impediment to speech and/ or tinnitus.|